MarijnSluijs/phone-camera-recorder/README.md

 2) Build & install the Android app (Gradle or Android Studio).
-3) Use the CLI to trigger recording: pcr --duration-s 10 --start-epoch-us 1757685000000000 --lens ultra-wide pcr --duration-s 10 --start-epoch-us 0 --lens ultra-wide --no-audio # start immediately
+3) Use the CLI to trigger recording: pcr --duration-s 10 --start-epoch-us 1757685000000000 --lens ultra-wide pcr --duration-s 10 --start-epoch-us 0 --lens ultra-wide --no-audio # starts immediately

 Notes
 - Exact ultra‑wide access is device/OS dependent.
 On many Samsung devices, the ultra‑wide is selected by setting zoom ratio < 1.0 via Camera2/CameraX.
 Fallback is the widest available camera.